-Reading the introductions to the classics is very important: the good ones really do provide some excellent context (and make you feel less stupid, because you know what you’re in for ahead of time).
-In this case, it turns out Hawthorne’s maternal ancestors were tried in New England on the charge of incest; among other things, they were sentenced to appear at the village church on the following lecture day with signs bearing the word “INCEST” pinned to their caps.
+Reading the introductions to the classics is very important: the good ones really do provide some excellent context (and make you feel less stupid, because you know what’s going on ahead of time).
+In this case, I learned that Hawthorne’s maternal ancestors were tried in New England on the charge of incest; among other things, they were sentenced to appear at the village church on the following lecture day with signs bearing the word “INCEST” pinned to their caps.
 So, it’s hard to imagine where he drew his inspiration…

 “The Scarlet Letter: A Romance” proclaimed the first page.
 This sounded promising (I’m a sucker for books with dirty bits).
 Alas, save for a couple of references to clandestine trysts and being held against a bosom, I was left wanting.

 So, we kick off with a 60-page character sketch of all the fellows that ran the Customs House.
-The narrator bitches them out pretty hard (calling the other blokes “wearisome old souls, who had gathered nothing worth preservation from their varied experience of life” – burn!), and I heard it caused issues for Hawthorne upon publication – but he said fuck-the-haters and published as-is anyway, good on him.
-Anyway, it takes a while to link this chapter to the story itself: 60 pages (of pissing and moaning) in, the narrator finally finds a piece of red cloth with an A stitched into it, and we’re off to the races!
+The narrator bitches them out pretty hard (calling them “wearisome old souls, who had gathered nothing worth preservation from their varied experience of life” – burn!), and I heard it caused issues for Hawthorne upon publication.
+It takes him a while to link this chapter to the story itself, but 60 pages (of pissing and moaning) in, the narrator finally finds a piece of red cloth with an A stitched into it, and we’re off to the races!

 (And holy crap, Batman – long sentences abound!
 I’m a fan of the generous use of the comma and semi-colon, but old mate Hawthorne needs to learn to finish a thought.
 14 lines without a full stop?
-I barely manage that after six coffees.)
+I can barely get through that even after three coffees.)

 There’s a lot of hand-wringing and chest-clutching from Hester and Minister Baby-Daddy, especially once Hester’s long-lost husband returns from sea and starts doctor-ing under an assumed name.
-Their dramatics seemed kind of quaint, Hubby really didn’t pose much of a threat: he just sort of hung around for seven years, and showed no balls at all.
+Their dramatics seemed kind of quaint, as Hubby really doesn’t pose much of a threat: he just sort of hangs around for seven years, and shows no balls at all.
 No stabbings.
 No ratting them out.
 And yet Hester’s wailing about how “herbs would turn to poison in his hands”.
 Smh…

 (Oh, yeah, the kid!
 “Pearl”.
 A nosy pain in the arse from the beginning.
 She wouldn’t stop asking questions and running amok, the absolute worst.
 Do not want.)